ki-editor/merc/homepage/src/pitch1.md

 # Playground

-Discover the functionality of MARC with the following 4-way converter.
+Discover the functionality of MERC with the following 4-way converter.
-Edit any format—MARC, JSON, YAML, or TOML—and see immediate updates in the others.
+Edit any format—MERC, JSON, YAML, or TOML—and see immediate updates in the others.